-Sometimes it is nice to have something delicious in the lunch box (or for afternoon coffee/tea).
+I think that it is nice to have something delicious in the lunch box – or for afternoon coffee/tea.

-Yes, I know that this word is spelled in a great many ways muesli/müesli/granola – usually I write just MUESLI and “a rose by any other name…”
+Yes, I know that this word can be spelled in different ways muesli/müesli/granola – usually, I write MUESLI.

 I have experimented with MANY cereal bars and cookies and I like the muesli cookies/granola bars that are COMPLETELY crisp.

 I am not alone in this family – Christian like the chewy muesli cookies/granola bars the best, so this is sort of a compromise.

 Muesli cookies are more crispy, when they are freshly baked.

 You can keep them for a week or so.

 Just keep them dry and place a piece of parchment paper between the cookies and enjoy a (small) sticky muesli cookie (or two) – a super tasty treat.